Leaderboard

 3 points

-Congratulations Phil.
+6. Congratulations Phil.
 Tied with Faldo and Trevino on all time list, never a bad thing.
 I AM against guys like Vijay and Love at 55+ taking away spots from younger golfers in PGA tournaments, but Phil just showed why he’s barely teed it up on the Champions Tour, where he won in his first 2 chances.
 As good as they are, this week shows that Phil would simply destroy the competition there.
 The way he’s playing he’d easily win 7 or 8 of every 10 events.
-Definitely deserves to play with the youngsters as long as he pleases3 points
+Definitely deserves to play with the youngsters as long as he pleases

 2 points

-It's a brilliant story the Yellow Sam gamble.
+10. It's a brilliant story the Yellow Sam gamble.
 The phone box in the picture, is at Bellewstown still there, as monument😎 Without our modern technology blocking the only phone line on the course stopped the bookies from hedging.
 Got to love this ""You always like to do things that nobody else can do.
 It was a massive touch at the time.
 I went on to buy Middleton House [a stately home] in Mullingar.
-Very few people would have had more than a quarter of a million in cash in 1975."2 points
+Very few people would have had more than a quarter of a million in cash in 1975."

 1 point

-What a great moment in sports history, Phil achieving something that had never happened before in the sport of golf.
+14. What a great moment in sports history, Phil achieving something that had never happened before in the sport of golf.
 I was rooting for him.
 Though he will never match the level of Tiger Woods when it comes to majors, can anyone deny the love he has from the fans, the connection he's built up and maintained for three decades, through his victories and defeats?
 Bravo Phil!!
 As with the young guns, since the rivalry of Tiger and Phil has pretty much graduated to one of mutual respect and admiration for one another, what golf needs is another rivalry with the younger generation, and these two lads seem to fit the bill beautifully.
 Lets hope that in future matches, these guys can be paired up and with any luck, each are in position to win on Sunday.
 Nothing stokes the passions of a sports fan, and that sports participants, like a good old fashioned rivalry.
 These two guys appear to be like a couple of lions each trying to establish their territory among the pride.
-Has the makings of great golf, and back stories, for years to come.1 point
+Has the makings of great golf, and back stories, for years to come.

 1 point